tzervas/openvpn-installer/README.md

 ## Disclaimer

 This script is provided as-is, without any warranties or guarantees.
 Always review the script and understand its operations before running it on your system, especially in production environments.
+Ensure that the use of OpenVPN complies with your organization's security policies and any applicable regulations.